-BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures CHL 5 Farmscape 137 Carluke Road West, Ancaster Registered Non-Designated Alternative 1 (Do nothing) No impacts are anticipated.
-Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the west side of the lot (Fiddlers Green Road).
-Minor property acquisition is expected as a result of the road widening resulting in impacts to only the west boundary of the fields on this large agricultural property.
-The built heritage resources that comprise the farmscape are located approximately 500 m from the Fiddlers Green Road ROW.
-Alternative 1 (Do nothing) None required.
-Alternative 2 (Amended network Property acquisition on the subj If required, property acquisition is built heritage resources that com a temporary impact to the proper construction conditions, resulting property.
-CHL 6 Farmscape 37 Carluke Road East, Ancaster; Cranston Farms Inventoried; LACAC Report Volume 6 (n.d.); City of Hamilton AEGD Windshield Survey (2021) Alternative 1 (Do nothing) No impacts are anticipated.
-Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the west (Fiddlers Green Road) and south (Carluke Road East) sides of the property, and new minor collector roads are proposed to be introduced adjacent to the north and east property boundaries.
-Minor encroachment and property acquisition is expected as a result of the road widening and introduction of the minor collector roads. returned to pre-construction cond bject property should be avoided.

-is anticipated to be minimal with no impacts to the mprise the farmscape.
-The road work may cause erty.
-The landscape should be returned to preng in minimal irreversible negative impacts to the quisition impacts on the subject property should y acquisition is anticipated to be minimal.
-The road npact to the property.
-The landscape should be nditions, resulting in minimal irreversible negative cquired and the minor collector road is nended to evaluate the property's CHVI using property is determined to possess CHVI and is sely impacted by the road design, then a CHIA is perty-specific mitigation measures.
+BHR or CHL # Type of Property Location Heritage Recognition Type and Description of Potential / Anticipated Impact Proposed Mitigation Measures CHL 5 Farmscane 137 Carluke Road West, Ancaster Registered Non-Designated Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the west side of the lot (Fiddlers Green Road).
+Minor property acquisition is expected as a result of the road widening resulting in impacts to only the west boundary of the fields on this large Alternative 1 (Do nothing) None required.
+Alternative 2 (Amended network) Property acquisition on the subject property should be avoided.
+If required, property acquisition is anticipated to be minimal with no impacts to the built heritage resources that comprise the farmscape.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to preconstruction conditions, resulting in minimal irreversible negative impacts to the property.
+CHL 6 Farmscape 37 Carluke Road East, Ancaster; Cranston Farms Inventoried; LACAC Report Volume 6 (n.d.); City of Hamilton AEGD Windshield Survey (2021) Alternative 2 (Amended network) Direct: A minor 4-lane arterial road is proposed adjacent to the west (Fiddlers Green Road) and south (Carluke Road East) sides of the property, and new minor collector roads are proposed to be introduced adjacent to the north and east property boundaries.
+Minor encroachment and property acquisition is expected as a result of the road widening and introduction of the minor collector Alternative 1 (Do nothing) None required.
+Alternative 2 (Amended network) Encroachment and property acquisition impacts on the subject property should be avoided.
+If required, property acquisition is anticipated to be minimal.
+The road work may cause a temporary impact to the property.
+The landscape should be returned to pre-construction conditions, resulting in minimal irreversible negative impacts to the property.
+If a portion of the property is acquired and the minor collector road is introduced, a CHER is recommended to evaluate the property's CHVI using Ontario Regulation 9/06.
+If the property is determined to possess CHVI and is proposed to be directly adversely impacted by the road design, then a CHIA is recommended to provide property-specific mitigation measures.